DevTRUCKer/Essential-Dynamic-Library/README.md

 The download section "Releases" you will always see four files.

 1- Essential.Dynamic.Library.Demo.v$-$-$.zip
-Like you see it says Demo that mean it's just an example program to see what this extension can do, all you need is just extract it to folder and run the EDL.exe that's it.
+Like you see it say's Demo that mean it's just an example program to see what this extension can do, all you need is just extract it to folder and run the EDL.exe that's it.

 2- Essential.Dynamic.Library.Project.v$-$-$.zip
-This is the Source Code project in GMS2 am always using the latest beta version for it.
+This is the Source Code project in GMS2 i was using the latest Beta release but i changed to Stable but it will always work with Beta.

 3- Essential.Dynamic.Library.v$-$-$.yymps
 The Package all you need is just drag and drop it to your game to import it and all done you can now use the extension.